 -

-The right to privacy is part of the Senegalese constitution, but 2008 legal reforms saw the enactment of Law No. 2008-12 on the protection of personal data, as well as other ICT-related laws.
-The Senegalese example is impressive, as their law entered into force in 2014, the data protection commission known as the Commission des Données Personnelles (CDP) was established, and the CDP’s website is highly accessible and informative with regular reports about the activities of the CDP and resources for citizens looking to exercise their rights under the law.
+DPA legislation: 2008 legal reforms saw the enactment of Law No. 2008-12 on the protection of personal data, as well as other ICT-related laws.
+The law entered into force in 2014, and the data protection commission known as the Commission des Données Personnelles (CDP) was established, with the CDP’s website being highly accessible and informative with regular reports about the activities of the CDP and resources for citizens looking to exercise their rights under the law.
+In early 2020, a new Personal Data Protection Bill of 2019 was published for comment as part of the government’s goal of upgrading the legal and institutional framework of the technology and telecommunications sector by 2025 as part of “Digital Senegal 2016-2025 Strategic Plan”.
+However, since then, the Bill does not appear to have progressed further.

 Under Law No. 2008-12, an individual has the right to: